NestboxAI/nestbox-ai-developers/docs/navigating-the-dasboard/understanding-the-concepts/ai-agents-and-sops.md

 # AI Agents and SOPs

-Nestbox enables you to create intelligent, goal-driven AI agents that can perform tasks, automate workflows, and assist users based on structured knowledge and operational procedures.
+<SiteName/> enables you to create intelligent, goal-driven AI agents that can perform tasks, automate workflows, and assist users based on structured knowledge and operational procedures.

 ## AI Agents

-An **AI Agent** in Nestbox represents an autonomous entity capable of understanding user inputs, retrieving relevant information, and performing actions according to configured rules.
+An **AI Agent** in <SiteName/> represents an autonomous entity capable of understanding user inputs, retrieving relevant information, and performing actions according to configured rules.
 Agents typically combine several capabilities:

 -   **Understanding queries** (natural language processing)